-Disturbing video of cashiers nodding off at work has people on the internet pointing to the opioid crisis
+Disturbing Video of Cashiers Nodding Off at Work Has People on the Internet Pointing to the Opioid Crisis

 A video titled “America’s Opioid Epidemic” uploaded to YouTube on Saturday that also went viral on Reddit has the internet convinced that what was recorded is a microcosm of the drug problem that prompted President Donald Trump to declare a national emergency.

-While we cannot confirm for certain what substances the unidentified women shown in the video used or whether they were on drugs in the first place, many noted that their sluggishness and “nodding off” resembled their experiences of people on opioids.
+While we cannot confirm for certain what substances the unidentified women are shown in the video used or whether they were on drugs in the first place, many noted that their sluggishness and “nodding off” resembled their experiences of people on opioids.

-RELATED: Indiana mom who became the face of heroin addiction says one photo made all the difference

 Customers walked into the store, spotted the two employees in this state, started filming and said “hello” to get their attention.

-After this, the employees attempted to ring up and bag a ginger ale, bag of chips and a third snack.
+After this, the employees slowly responded and attempted to ring up and bag a ginger ale, a bag of chips and another snack.
 It did not go easily.

 “Bag it,” one employee said to the other.
 “I’m trying,” the other replied.

-Many on Reddit seemed to confuse these employees for customers.
+Many on Reddit were so taken aback that they seemed to confuse these employees for customers.

 When one commenter on YouTube understandably asked “Any proof they’re on opioids?” many replied that all you need to do is watch the video and observe what the women are doing.